akshay-nm/homework-assignment-2/README.md

 ## Interacting with API

-The API accepts HTTP requests.
+The API accepts HTTP and HTTPS requests.
 <br><br>

 #### Create a user